-Here is a collection of resources, media, and mentions of content my students and I have created to help understand mathematics by integrating 1:1 iPads.
-Each visual is a link to the content, so feel free to click around!
+Here is a collection of resources, media, and mentions.
+Each static visual is also a link to the content, so feel free to click around!

 iPadpalooza 2016, Austin #iplza16